 Sixth Form Yearbook Committee

 World War 1 Poetry Tours

 Wings of Hope Achievement Award

-Students will choose either a sport enrichment activity or volunteering that they attend for two hours a fortnight.
+Students choose either a sport enrichment activity or volunteering that they attend for four hours a fortnight.
 These activities are designed to offer students the chance to develop skills outside of the standard A Level curriculum.
 Options vary from year to year, but can include activities such as: football; swimming; gym; badminton, basketball, netball.
-Volunteering is also encouraged as an enrichment option and can be arranged independently or through school based programmes such as lower school mentoring, Reading at a local Primary School, Maths Clinic support, Peer mentoring/Wellbeing Ambassadors or departmental subject support.
+Volunteering is also encouraged as an enrichment option and can be arranged independently or through school-based programmes such as lower school mentoring, reading at a local primary school, Maths Clinic support, peer mentoring/Well-being Ambassadors or departmental subject support.